majaofterra/userAcountDemo/README.md

 ## Basic User account demo with  Laravel 10

-nothing spesial just a small user acount demo using laravel 10 and vue3.
+Nothing spesial just a small user acount demo using laravel 10 and vue3.

-do all the normal setup and don't forget to link the storage
+Do all the normal setup and don't forget to link the storage.